 The home side began the second half as they began the first, with Kamara forcing a good early save from McCarthy after a superb break forward.

-However, the home side took the lead in the 50th minute, as a Snodgrass corner caused havoc in the Reading penalty area and substitute Ryan Bennett was there to sweep it home.
+Norwich then took the lead moments later, as a Snodgrass corner caused havoc in the Reading penalty area and substitute Ryan Bennett was there to sweep it home.

 Just two minutes later, Norwich had a second as a cross found Holt’s head with McCarthy uncertain in the challenge, and Elliott Bennett was there to put the ball away.